erifylo/erifylo/README.md

 <img src="https://github.com/erifylo/erifylo/blob/main/ErifyliEvangelouAvatar.png?raw=true">

-I am a Front-end developer based in Barcelona, with a background in International Trade and Logistics.<br>
+I am a Web Developer based in Barcelona, with a background in International Trade and Logistics.<br>
 I have always been interested in the tech industry and this is one of the reasons I decided to enroll in Ironhack Web Development Bootcamp.
 I recently graduated from it and I am ready to throw myself into a world of constant challenges, growth, and learning new things! <br>
 I enjoy working in teams and in multicultural environments.
 I feel comfortable working in several languages and have more than 6 years of experience working and volunteering in international environments :) <br>